InkProject/ink/template/source/ink-blog-tool-en.md

 ---

+> **⚠Note:** This is a copy of the old version of Ink documentation, only for showing rendering effect, and its content is not up to date. **DO NOT rely on the instructions below to use Ink!** Please visit [our repository](https://github.com/InkProject/ink/) to get the latest documentation.

 ## Introduction

 InkPaper is a static blog generator developed in Golang.
 No dependencies, cross platform, easy to use, fast building times and an elegant theme.